Academic integrity

 To be confident of maintaining your academic integrity, read each of the below four sections carefully and complete the recommended activities.

-Academic Integrity Awareness credential
+Academic Integrity Awareness module

 This is the best way to understand what academic integrity is, how to maintain it, your responsibilities, and how to protect yourself from accidental breaches.

-Already completed the credential?
+Already completed the module?

 To refresh your understanding of academic integrity, you can take the Acting with Academic Integrity online tutorial